Getting started

 There are more detailed examples that you can explore within the Connect-Swift repository on GitHub.
 These examples demonstrate:

-Connect-Swift supports both the Connect protocol and the gRPC-Web protocol.
-Instructions for switching between the two can be found here.
+Connect-Swift supports the Connect, gRPC, and gRPC-Web protocols.
+Instructions for switching between them can be found here.

-We recommend using Connect-Swift over gRPC-Swift even if you're using the gRPC-Web protocol for a few reasons:
+We recommend using Connect-Swift over gRPC-Swift even if you're using the gRPC protocol for a few reasons:

-.
-The library provides the option to swap this out, as well as the ability to register custom compression algorithms and interceptors. - Binary size.
-The Connect-Swift library is very small (<200KB) and does not require any third party networking dependencies.
+• Flexibility.
+Connect-Swift uses URLSession.
+The library provides the option to swap this out, as well as the ability to register custom compression algorithms and interceptors.

-If your back-end services are already using gRPC today, Envoy provides support for converting between gRPC and gRPC-Web, enabling you to use gRPC-Web through Connect-Swift without having to change any existing gRPC APIs.
+If your backend services are already using gRPC today, Envoy provides support for converting requests made using the Connect and gRPC-Web protocols to gRPC, enabling you to use Connect-Swift without the SwiftNIO dependency.